domschiener/publicvotes/app/README.md

 - **/client**
   - /libraries
-    - home
-      Contains the Client Side .js files for the homepage
+    - *home:* Contains the Client Side .js files for the homepage
-    - polls
-      Contains the Client Side .js files for the polls-related pages
+    - *polls:* Contains the Client Side .js files for the polls-related pages
   - /stylesheets
-    - CSS Stylesheets
+    - *home:* Contains the stylesheets for the homepage
+    - *polls:* Contains the stylesheets for the polls-related pages
   - /templates
+    - *home:* Contains the templates files for the homepage
-    - HTML Templates for the website
+    - *polls:* Contains the templates files for the polls-related pages
+  - /subscribed.js
+    - Contains all subscriptions

 - **/shared**
   - *routes.js:* Contains the specified routes